koii-network/docs/quickstart/scaling-tasks/network-options.md

   "task_executable_network": "IPFS"
 ```

 Let's take a step back, and understand what exactly is a **task executable network**.
 In this context, it is where your webpacked task will be stored.
-This is where the Koii users will be retrieve the task from.
+This is where the Koii users will retrieve the task from.

 Our default option IPFS, which stands for **InterPlanetary File System**.
 It is a peer-to-peer network that allows one to store and share data in a distributed file system.